Dalam: Production

 The film began pre-production in early 2012 with Piaa Bajpai in the role of love interest to Naveen Chandra, the male lead in the film.
-Chandra had already filmed Therodum Veedhiyile in Tamil.
 Actors Kishore, Nasser and Saikumar play important roles in the film.
 James Vasanthan has scored the music.
-Each scene was shot twice, for a Tamil and Telugu version.
+Some scenes were shot twice for both versions while some scenes from the Telugu version were dubbed for the Tamil version.

 Soundtrack

 The music was composed by James Vasanthan.

 Release

-The Telugu version of the film released in August 2013 released to average reviews, with a critic noting "it's a decently directed movie, and the story flows neatly for the most part" and that "despite its violent content, the film is not as loud as it is thought-provoking.
+The Telugu version of the film released in August 2013 released to mixed reviews, with a critic noting "it's a decently directed movie, and the story flows neatly for the most part" and that "despite its violent content, the film is not as loud as it is thought-provoking.
 The film is also suitably intriguing."
 The Tamil version of the film released in April 2014 with Malini Mannath of The New Indian Express writing that "Koottam has a plot with the potential to turn into a riveting thriller.
 It would probably have, had the screenplay been more coherent and focused".